Air Assault Badge: Department of the Air Force wear

 All of the military services can send personnel to the U.S. Army's Air Assault Schools, but only the U.S. Army, U.S. Air Force, and U.S. Space Force allows for the Air Assault Badge to be worn on their uniforms.
 For several decades only U.S. Air Force personnel attached to the 101st Airborne Division were allowed to wear the badge and only while assigned, paralleling U.S. Army policy from 1974 to 1978 for Army soldiers.
 However, as of the 17 January 2014 update to uniform instructions, Department of Air Force personnel are authorized to wear the Air Assault Badge along with other special skill badges they have earned through other uniformed services.

 Maritime services wear

 The Air Assault Badge is not authorized for wear on uniforms of the U.S. Navy or U.S. Marine Corps.
 With the proper documentation filed in a unit's administrative department, prior U.S. Army service members who have enlisted or commissioned in the U.S. Coast Guard may wear the Air Assault Badge.

+Canadian armed forces wear

+The air assault badge is one of a number of foreign badges authorized to be worn on Canadian Armed Forces uniform.